 4.16 The Railway Corridor includes the route of High Speed 2, the East Midlands Hub Station, associated transport interchange and car parking.
 Retail and service provision within the station will also make it a hub for the wider Masterplan area.
 The current plans for High Speed 2 show car parking within the Toton West character area.
-However, the Masterplan seeks the consolidation of this car parking in a multi-storey car park to the east of the station.
+However, the Masterplan seeks the consolidation of this car parking in a multi-storey car park to the east of the station.4.16 The Railway Corridor includes the route of the Erewash Valley Line which would be where a new railway station would be located.
 The Masterplan supports the freeing up of land within Toton West to allow other development to come forward but retains flexibility in case this cannot be achieved.